graciousagency/Connect/readme.md

 # Robin/Connect

-This package connects your SEOShop webshop to ROBIN.
-It leverages both of their API's to form an integration.
+This package connects your SEOShop webshop to your ROBIN account.
+It leverages both of the API's to form an integration.

 ## Installation